HumanLearning2021/HumanLearningApp/summaries/sprint6.md

 This week, I performed the refactoring of all the activities into fragments, which is the first step to being able to use the navigation component.
 I had (still having) some issues with merging my teammates' work into my PR, especially the dependency injection part.
 Other than that, the week went pretty smoothly, but I expect next week will be tricky when implementing the navigation component.

 ## Vial, Nicolas
+This week I first updated DatasetsOverview and then linked it to other activities.
+I also made some changes to tests that were not complete and fixed some others.
+Then I started working on my 2nd issue which is about having nice interfaces on phone as well as on tablet.
+I clearly didn't have time to finish this part because it takes me much more time than I thought.
+So I will finish this issue next week by adding the interface changes when the phone or tablet is in landscape mode.
 ## Overall Team: Lessons Learned